KenanHanke/rbloom/README.md

 To prevent death and destruction, the bitwise set operations only work on filters where all parameters are equal (including the hash functions being the exact same object).
-Because this is a Bloom filter, the `__contains__` and `approx_items` methods are probabilistic, as are the methods that compare two filters (such as `__le__` and `__issubset__`).
+Because this is a Bloom filter, the `__contains__` and `approx_items` methods are probabilistic, as are all the methods that compare two filters (such as `__le__` and `__issubset__`).

 ## Cryptographic security